Our progress

 Our main office, Swale House was first opened in the 1970’s.
 Since then, the availability of new technology has meant we’ve now got an opportunity to improve its efficiency, helping to reduce the council’s impact on climate change.

-- New windows
+- Installed new windows

-- Switch to LED lighting
+- Switched to LED lighting

-- Insulation of under-croft
+- Insulation of the under-croft

 Master’s House